dhanushprabhakara/S3-final-year-project/README.md

 Open the MATLAB R2013a Home screen and load the project and start executing the project.

+# Note:

 At the end of setup process when you will be asked for activation - select "Cancel".
-If this activation question will appear again when you start Matlab program please activate Matlab manually according to steps 5-6 in the list below.
+If this activation question will appear again when you start Matlab program please activate Matlab manually according to steps 12-14 in the list below.

-If simplified setup does not work for you - just execute steps 1-18 manually.
+If simplified setup does not work for you - just execute steps 1-14 manually.